yyutong/tp/docs/DeveloperGuide.md

 * **Mainstream OS**: Windows, Linux, Unix, OS-X
 * **Expense**: The amount of money spent by the user student in a certain event
 * **Budget**: The maximum amount of money that the user student can spend
+* **Currency code** The representation of a currency, following ISO4217, which is published by the International Organisation for Standadization.
+It is unique for every currency.

 --------------------------------------------------------------------------------------------------------------------